nuxt/docs/en/guide/index.md

 You can use Nuxt.js as a framework to handle all the UI rendering of your project.

-When launching `nuxt`, it will start a development server with hot-reloading and [vue-server-renderer](https://ssr.vuejs.org/en/) configured to automatically server-render your application.
+When launching `nuxt`, it will start a development server with hot-reloading and [Vue Server Renderer](https://ssr.vuejs.org/en/) configured to automatically server-render your application.

 ### Single Page Applications (SPA)